USS Salt Lake City (CA-25)

 USS Salt Lake City (CL/CA-25) of the United States Navy was a Pensacola-class cruiser, later reclassified as a heavy cruiser, sometimes known as "Swayback Maru" or "Old Swayback".
 She had 11 battle stars for the eleven engagements she participated in.
 She was also the first ship to be named after Salt Lake City, Utah.

-She was laid down on 9 June 1927, by the American Brown Boveri Electric Corporation, a subsidiary of the New York Shipbuilding Corporation, at Camden, New Jersey; launched on 23 January 1929, sponsored by Helen Budge, a granddaughter of leading Mormon missionary William Budge; and commissioned on 11 December 1929, at the Philadelphia Navy Yard, Captain Frederick Lansing Oliver in command.
+She was laid down on 9 June 1927, by the American Brown Boveri Electric Corporation, a subsidiary of the New York Shipbuilding Corporation, at Camden, New Jersey; launched on 23 January 1929, sponsored by Helen Budge, a granddaughter of leading Mormon missionary William Budge; and commissioned on 11 December 1929, at the Philadelphia Navy Yard.

 Service history

 Inter-war period

 Salt Lake City departed Philadelphia on 20 January 1930, for shakedown trials off the Maine coast.
 She began her first extended cruise on 10 February; visited Guantánamo Bay, Cuba; Culebra, Virgin Islands; Rio de Janeiro and Bahia, Brazil; then returned to Guantanamo Bay, where—on 31 March—she joined Cruiser Division 2 (CruDiv 2) of the Scouting Force.
 With this division, she operated along the New England coast until 12 September, when she was reassigned to CruDiv 5.
 Salt Lake City then operated off New York City, Cape Cod, and Chesapeake Bay through 1931.

 Originally CL-25, effective 1 July 1931, Salt Lake City was redesignated CA-25 in accordance with the provisions of the London Naval Treaty of 1930.

 Early in 1932, Salt Lake City—with Chicago and Louisville—steamed to the West Coast for fleet maneuvers.
 They arrived at San Pedro, California, on 7 March, and following the scheduled exercises, were reassigned to the Pacific Fleet.
 Salt Lake City visited Pearl Harbor in January–February 1933; and, in September, she was attached to CruDiv 4.
 From October 1933-January 1934, she underwent overhaul at the Puget Sound Naval Shipyard; then resumed duty with CruDiv 4.
 In May, she sailed for New York to participate in the Fleet Review and returned to San Pedro on 18 December.

 Through 1935, Salt Lake City ranged the West Coast from San Diego to Seattle.
 In the first months of 1936, she conducted extensive gunnery exercises at San Clemente Island, and on 27 April departed San Pedro to participate in combined surface-subsurface operations at Balboa, Panama Canal Zone.
 Salt Lake City returned to San Pedro on 15 June and resumed West Coast operations until sailing for Hawaii on 25 April 1937.
 She returned to the West Coast on 20 May.

 Her next extended cruise began on 13 January 1939, when she departed for the Caribbean, via the Panama Canal.
 During the next three months, she visited Panama, Colombia, the Virgin Islands, Trinidad, Cuba, and Haiti; returning to San Pedro on 7 April.
 From 12 October 1939 – 25 June 1940, she cruised between Pearl Harbor, Wake, and Guam, utilizing the services of Vestal while at Pearl Harbor.
 In August 1941, she visited Brisbane, Queensland, Australia.